axgkl/pds/setup/astro/README.md

 ## Install

-- On a new linux machine, clone this repo into "~/.config/user.nvim"
+- On a new linux machine, clone this repo into "~/.config/pds"
-- `~/.config/user.nvim/setup/nvs.sh i` or `... install`
+- `~/.config/pds/setup/pds.sh i` or `... install`

-This will add an nvs function into your .bashrc.
+This will add an pds function into your .bashrc.
 Call it to see supported actions.

 ### Handle Existing Installs